Where more than

 All parents want their children to stay healthy.
 We want to help.

-- We were named to the Harvard Pilgrim Honor Roll for Pediatrics from 2007-2010.
+- Doctors who have been named to the Harvard Pilgrim Honor Roll for quality.

-- Our Childhood Asthma Program is recognized as a national model by the Environmental Protection Agency.
+- A Childhood Asthma Program recognized by the Environmental Protection Agency.

-- We have Massachusetts General Hospital specialists right at our Cambridge Hospital campus.
+- MGH for Children specialists right at the Cambridge Hospital campus.